-Students who fail the course for the year (or semester if it is a semester course) will not be promoted to the next grade level at ULS until the course requirements are made up.
+Students who fail a course for the year (or semester if it is a semester course) will not be promoted to the next grade level at ULS until the course requirements are made up in an approved summer school course.

-Students may be allowed to make up the requirements for only one failed ULS class.
 The University Laboratory School does not have a summer school program.
 If a child fails a class, parents are responsible for enrolling their child in a summer school course that meets the ULS credit requirements for promotion.
 Parents must contact the school administration for approval of the course prior to enrolling.
-There are no accommodations for two or more class failures.

-The summer school program will provide parents with a mid-term progress report and, at the close of the summer term, a report card with the final grade for he course.
+The summer school program will provide parents with a mid-term progress report and, at the close of the summer term, a report card with the final grade for the course.
 Students will be held accountable for completing all requirements and responsibilities of the summer course.
-The final grade eport must be received by the University Laboratory School in order for your child to be promoted to the next grade level.
+The final grade report must be received by the University Laboratory School in order for your child to be promoted to the next grade level.